kfrank/volunteer-coordinator-playbook/content/playbook/recruitment/03-communicate-roles/index.md

 ---

 You have identified the help you need now it is time to start getting the word out.
-We recommend you start advertising the volunteer opportunity at least 3 months before the event.
-Some people will wait for the last minute to sign up but others plan out their schedules in advance and appreciate being able to prioritize helping at GCC.
+We recommend you start advertising the volunteer opportunity at least three months before the event.
+Some people will wait for the last minute to sign up but others plan out their schedules in advance and appreciate being able to prioritize helping out.
 Think about the diversity at the club and plan several ways to let people know about your opportunity.

 **Regularly remind club members about open volunteer opportunities:**